Honors in Studio Art

 Students who pursue this program may work in any variety of media, but must produce a coherent body of work by the end of the two-semester sequence.
 This work constitutes the Honors Thesis and will be presented at an exhibition or approved alternative public display along with a written statement concerning the work.

 Students usually apply for the Senior Thesis Honors Program during the last semester of their junior year.* Students interested in applying should attend any informational meeting organized by the Department of Art and/or consult with the Undergraduate Advisor for Studio Art during the second semester of the Junior year.
-The Undergraduate Advisor will clarify the details of eligibility, application and program requirements, and will provide application forms.

 *Note that this is typically late in the spring semester, but should take place at the end of the fall semester for those intending to graduate in December.
 In special instances – such as for students studying abroad and therefore unavailable for a scheduled review – students may apply to the Honors Program during the first week of the senior year.
 However, students anticipating such a need should contact the Director of Undergraduate Studies for Studio Art to determine eligibility